mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 ## Plugin documentation workflow

 The plugin documentation will soon be moved to developers.mattermost.com and will follow the same process as above.
-Until then, if you have a documentation update for your plugin, please work with @justinegeffen to ensure changes are made timeously ahead of release.
+Until then, if you have a documentation update for your plugin, please work with @justinegeffen to ensure changes made in time and aligned with release.

 This is the same process used for the webapp and server repos in terms of documentation work.